Implementing Hosted Pages

 Note

-PayPal and Sofort always perform top redirection and ignore the topRedirect setting.
+PayPal always performs top redirection and ignores the topRedirect setting.

 Returning Shoppers